alpiepho/timers_tn/README.md

 - [done] test fast number update
 - [done] test 12 timers

+- scrollable settings
+- settings to set timer up/down start sound
+- add sound
 - refactor for 12 timers slow and out of sync
 - refactor timer logic with state in engine

-- save pref for up/down of each timer
-- save pref for start time of each timer
-- dont save current value
 - declarative layout timers for performance?

-- modify engine for timer features
-- FINISH
+- remove button effect?
+(InkWell -> GestureDetector)

 ## Known Issues to Fix
-- fix settings if timer goes from first bar to next
+- multiple timers not in sync
+- timers are not accurate